 In the justification column, please explain how you determined that the service would not otherwise be available to meet patient demand and why the subsidy was needed, including relevant data.

-For hospitals reporting indirect costs for physician subsidies, there is a new column in the FY 2024 reporting to provide an explanation as to why these costs are needed.
+For hospitals reporting indirect costs for physician subsidies, there is a column to provide an explanation as to why these costs are needed.